Contextually Private Mechanisms: Variations on Contextual Privacy

-\end{definition} Notice that individual contextual privacy is stronger than contextual privacy---any choice rule that is contextually private is also individually contextually private.
-If there were an agent $i$ for whom contextual privacy were violated, then individually contextual privacy would automatically be violated.
+We call a choice rule \emph{individually contextually private} for $\phi$ if there is a protocol $(P, \bsigma)$ such that $\Gamma_{\operatorname{ind.}}(P,\bsigma, \phi) = \emptyset$. \end{definition} As for the usual set of contextual privacy violations $\Gamma(P, \bsigma, \phi)$, we may restrict to partitional protocols and hence study $\Gamma (P, \phi)$.
+Notice that individual contextual privacy is stronger than contextual privacy---any choice rule that is individually contextually private is also contextually private.
+If there were an agent $i$ for whom contextual privacy were violated at $\btheta$, then individual contextual privacy would also be violated for $i$ at $\btheta$.

-As a normative criterion, individual contextual privacy requires that if the designer can distinguish between two types for agent $i$, then it \textit{should} be the case that agent $i$'s outcome is changed.
+As a normative criterion, individual contextual privacy requires that if the designer can distinguish between two types for agent $i$, then it \emph{should} be the case that agent $i$'s outcome is changed.
 This criterion captures a notion of legitimacy---agent $i$ may view participation in the mechanism as involving an inherent tradeoff between information revelation and allocation.
 We can imagine a speech from agent $i$ along the following lines: \enquote{The designer can learn that I have type $\theta_i$ and not $\theta_i'$ as long as the designer's knowledge of this makes a difference to my allocation.}

 Individual contextual privacy is closely related to \emph{non-bossiness}, introduced by \citet{satterthwaite1981strategy}.
-A choice rule $\phi$ is \emph{non-bossy} if for all $\theta_i \in \Theta,$
+A choice rule $\phi$ is \emph{non-bossy} if for all $\theta_i, \theta_i' \in \Theta, \btheta_{-i} \in \bTheta_{-i}$,